 Find a therapist in McKinney, Texas that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in McKinney to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in McKinney to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

-Overview of Mental Health Resources in McKinney, Texas
+Mental Health Resources in McKinney, Texas

 In July 2017, Collin County received a new mental health facility, Life’s Path Mobile Crisis Unit.
 Life’s Path has a total of 22 beds.
 Eight of these are in a locked unit designed for patients undergoing severe mental health crises.
 They are made to hold patients for up to two days.
 The unlocked unit is for stays up to eight days.
 The facility is fully staffed and under observation.
 It aims to help patients reorient themselves during times of distress, so they can return to normal life.